leonore/deep-learning-for-immune-cells/timelog.md

 - *1.5 hour* Pairing up tcells/dcells into one image before training, testing code on that
 - *0.5 hour* Playing with dataset

-## Week 11 c/ 2 December (0/15 hours)
+## Week 11 c/ 2 December (2.5/15 hours)

 ### 2 December 2019
 - *1 hour* Playing with dataset (cropping, shuffling) to see if it impacts learning
+- *1 hour* Doing image augmentation
+- *0.5 hour* Researching sigmoid function and testing model with different activation functions + MNIST

 Plan:
 * try adding the overlap as the third channel? -> nope
 * play with dataset to see if can get more learning -> nope
-* try data augmentation
+* try data augmentation -> nope
-* figure out why sigmoid function coming out black
+* figure out why sigmoid function coming out black -> not sure?
+* look at dataset processing functions to see if something is going wrong there: maybe start with a sample 2 images
 * if no progress before meeting: prepare live t-sne visualisation